 That said, although the following list of skin diseases may turn out to be useful, you should not take it as a substitute for doctor’s advice.
 Always consult a doctor anytime you notice abnormalities or blemishes on your skin.

-Only a qualified physician or dermatologist can effectively diagnose your skin condition and offer an appropriate treatment or course of action.
+Only a qualified dermatologist can effectively diagnose your skin condition and offer an appropriate treatment or course of action.

 Probably the most common skin condition in the world, acne affects over three-quarters of people in the teenage years.
 Acne is commonly associated with puberty, but it does not only affect teens and people in their early 20’s.